 A thread lift procedure is performed by inserting state-of-the-art absorbable sutures under the skin using a fine needle or cannula.
 A thread lift can perform a wide variety of rejuvenation treatments:

 - Soften deep nasolabial folds (the furrows between the mouth and the nose)

 - Lift sagging tissue on the neck and in some body areas as well

-There are different types of absorbable threads used for the thread lift, discussed below.
+There are different types of absorbable threads used for the thread lift.
 All of the threads at Renew MediSpa are completely absorbable, and they’re composed of materials that stimulate collagen growth and skin healing.
 A thread lift requires no incisions, and there are no scars that develop afterwards.

-The thread lift results can last up to a year but possibly longer with the Silhouette InstaLift® sutures.
+The thread lift results can be very long lasting.
 Overall, duration of effect will depend on many factors including

 - the individual patient’s rate of collagen loss/aging- which is dependent on lifestyle, age and genetics